RobbyAssistant/wordpress-events-manager-tickets-payments/README.md

 * Refund purchased tickets
 * And much more!

-* More info about Hypecal.com prices, terms and privacy on [https://www.hypecal.com/terms/](https://www.hypecal.com/terms)
+* More info about Robby prices, terms and privacy on [https://www.robby.ai/terms/](https://www.robby.ai/terms)